KinkyMakers/OSSM-hardware/Hardware/OSSM Printed Parts/end effector options/24mm threaded/README.md

 ## Tie Down and Suction plate - Mr Nevermore

 Was designed after finding rope to be unsatisfactory because it is impossible to clean and wasteful to keep throwing it out after each use.
-Instead the it has adopted the use of latex tubing (the kind you use in a sling shot) and cord locks for fastening the toy to the tie down.
-With deeper grooves and the embedded holes allows you to tie down a variety of toys without issue and they really stay in place.
+This desing has adopted the use of latex tubing (the kind you use in a sling shot) and cord locks for fastening the toy to the tie down.
+With deeper grooves and the embedded holes it allows you to tie down a variety of toys without issue and they really stay in place.
 As a bonus cleaning is simple and worry free.